 Iranians Condemn Regime

-Sunday afternoon members of Chicago’s Iranian community gathered outside the Wrigley Building to show their support for Iranians who are resisting an Iranian regime run by religious zealots.
+This afternoon, members of Chicago’s Iranian community gathered outside the Wrigley Building to support Iranians who are resisting an Iranian regime run by religious zealots.
 I can only say so much about a peaceful demonstration by eight people.

-But whatever the headcount, credit goes to anyone who speaks out in public about important issues.
+Whatever the headcount, credit goes to anyone who speaks out in public about important issues.
 While I was present, there were no speeches.
 I don’t recall any chants, either.
 Just eight people taking a stand.
 I noticed more police officers nearby than demonstrators, although the officers may have been present simply because it was a holiday weekend.

 [Click on an Image to Enlarge It.
 The Images Are Not Necessarily in Exact Chronological Order]